Skip to main content

 Exercise 5: deploy a new bulletin board contract

-You have seen that the code to invoke one of your contract's circuits and submit the transaction to the Midnight network is quite simple.
+You have seen that the code to invoke one of your contract's circuits and submit a corresponding transaction to the Midnight network is quite simple.
 The code to deploy a new contract is a little more complicated, but still short.

-The deployContract function requires at least four arguments.
+The deployContract function requires two arguments.
 They are:

 1. A MidnightProviders object containing implementations of all the necessary providers (refer back to the discussion of providers in part 2 of the tutorial if necessary)